0x4447/0x4447-product-vpn-contained/README.md

 ## Alerts

-To help you sleep better at night, we've included two CloudWatch Alerts.
-This ensures that you'll receive an email from AWS to inform you when the EC2 instance's CPU or RAM goes above a certain threshold so you can take appropriate actions.
+To help you sleep better at night, we've included three CloudWatch Alerts.
+This ensures that you'll receive an email from AWS to inform you when the EC2 instance's CPU, CPU Burst or RAM goes above a certain threshold so you can take appropriate actions.

 ## Logs

 We also send logs to CloudWatch to make it easy to see exactly what is going on inside the EC2 instance without the need to log in to the machine itself.
 We exposed the following logs:

+- /var/log/dmesg
-- dmesg
+- /var/log/docker
-- docker
+- /var/log/ecs/audit.log
-- ecs-agent.log
+- /var/log/ecs/ecs-agent.log
-- messages
+- /var/log/messages

 # How to work with this project